curiousurick/FloatplaneApp-tvOS/README.md

 - Browse your subscribed creators' videos.
 - Search for videos by your active creator.

+## Guide Viewers to Floatplane to unlock videos
+- When customers encounter a video they don't have access to, a helpful prompt tells them they can unlock it on floatplane.com

 ## Watching videos
 - Watch VOD videos with video metadata in the build-in now playing bar.
 - Change video quality of VOD videos during playback.